-It's a jarring moment when you look in the mirror and can actually see that you've aged.
-It doesn't occur to you gradually; it just hits you like a ton of bricks one day out of the blue.
-For me, this moment happened shortly after my 27th birthday.
+It's a jarring moment when you look in the mirror and can see that you've aged.
+It doesn't occur to you gradually; it just hits you like a tonne of bricks one day out of the blue.
+For me, this moment happened shortly after my 28th birthday.
 At one moment, I was being asked what college I attended, and the next, a stranger had assumed we were both entering our 30s.
 Perhaps this could be chalked up to long-term sun exposure or frequent makeup-clad snoozes, or maybe this is just the reality of a face of a 28-year-old, and I need to, well, face it.

 I'm certainly not against Botox—several of my friends and colleagues have been injected and were met with smooth, line-free foreheads and lifted complexions.
 But after a frightening personal encounter with filler, I'm not emotionally ready to tango with needles in my face again just yet.
 And while I truly feel that an in-office visit yields better results than products, I've found a routine that's made a marked difference in my skin, no appointment necessary.
 I'm considering this my preventative measure before gravity renders itself enemy number one and I need to take a more invasive measure.
 Ahead, find my Botox-alternative routine.